 - install an easy on/off switch.

-CHOICE had 16 trialists test 15 showerheads costing $20 to $132.
+CHOICE had the Page family test eight showerheads costing $36 to $263.
 They weren’t told the showerheads were water-efficient.
-Overall, the trialists were satisfied with most of the showerheads they tested.
 See our Water-efficient showerheads report for the preferred models.

 Note: instantaneous hot water systems (and some gravity-fed systems) may not have a sufficient flowrate for these showerheads to work properly.
 Check with the retailer to see if your system is suitable.